Gacp45/Low-cost-Precision-rotation-Stage-for-CAL-Project/README.md

 ## Guides and Code

 To find the assembly guide, wiring guide, and slicing guide, go to the `/Guides` directory.
-For the control software, go to the `Code` directory.
+For the control software, go to the `/Code` directory.

 ---